lightbeam24/CustomTube/README.md

 ![Mainfull](https://github.com/lightbeam24/CustomTube/assets/105595945/e9e27f41-4587-4f4c-b505-525520a62e73)

 What if you could just CHOOSE your YouTube layout?
 Well, now you can!
 CustomTube lets you use almost any YouTube layout from 2008-2021!
-It is also more accurate than YouTube Redux, examples created by ArbestRiAgain:
+It is also more accurate than YouTube Redux (at replicating the 2016 layout), examples created by ArbestRiAgain:

 Home Page
 -